Last Updated on February 12, 2022 by MarcyPro

 What Kinds of Exercises Are Ideal for a Curl Bar?

-EZ curl bars are your ticket to a powerful upper body and can help you target your biceps, triceps, forearms, shoulders, pecs, and even your traps and upper back.
+EZ curl bars are your ticket to a powerful upper body workout.
+An EZ bar can help you target your biceps, triceps, forearms, shoulders, pecs, and even your traps and upper back.
 Here are just a few exercises that were practically made for the EZ curl bar.

 Bicep Curls/Preacher Curls

 Think bicep curl but switch your grip so that your knuckles are facing outward and your fingers are facing toward your body.
 You’ll be standing for this movement.
-Start with the bar in front of your hips, and lift it up toward your chest, hinging at the elbows.
-Keep your back straight and force your forearms to do the work.
+Start with the bar in front of your hips, bend your elbows and lift the bar up toward your chest, hinging at the elbows.
+Keep your back straight and force your forearms to do the work, then return to the starting position.

-It’s time to get in some chest.
+It’s time to get some upper body strength training that isn’t just your upper arms.
 If you own a weight bench, you can use your curl bar to perform standard or incline bench presses to develop your pectoral muscles and to give your shoulders and triceps some nice accessory work as well.

 Finally, let’s finish your curl bar routine with a little work on your upper back (rhomboids).
-Stand up but keep your knees a little loose.
+Stand with your feet shoulder width apart, but keep your knees a little loose.
 Bend over, hinging at the hips and keeping your back straight.
-Let the curl bar hang down between your chest and your hips.
+Let the curl bar hang down between your chest and your hips so the starting position of the bar is parallel to the floor.
 Now, pull the bar towards your chest while squeezing your shoulder blades together.
 You should feel this movement in your upper back and your triceps.

 If you want to give your shoulders some extra love, perform this same movement while standing up straight, which is known as an upright row.